The Best Organic Face Wash For Acne Prone Skin

 This gentle cleanser from Neutrogena is a more budget friendly option and a great choice for those with acne-prone skin.
 It contains a natural derivative of salicylic acid found in Willow Bark, which acts as an anti-irritant and may help to prevent acne-causing inflammation.

-Neutrogena Naturals use at least 90% natural ingredients, which definitely leaves room for improvement.
+Neutrogena Naturals uses at least 90% natural ingredients, which definitely leaves room for improvement.
 However, this product is a suitable choice for those on a tight budget looking for mostly natural ingredients.
+Most people opt for their Oil Free Acne Wash, which is not part of their Naturals product line.

 Pros of Neutrogena Naturals: